TomBergmanis/HyperionDev_Bootcamp/README.md

 This repo has all the mandatory tasks submitted to the bootcamp.

+Each task covers a Python coding topic e.g. While loops, if elif else statements, printing, string concatination etc.
+The capstone projects bring together a group of Python topics to complete a mini project.

 Feel free to browse through them and ask questions.